AnanthSankaralingam/chromie/README.md

 ---
 ### TODOs
-1. no hybrid ui types, i.e. popup + content injection
+1. no hybrid ui types, i.e. popup + content injection (Ananth WIP)
 2. offline job for scraping api docs. live API expensive and sometimes times out (max 29s). add a profile to scraper.
 3. build reusable html components that coder can reference instead of re-building every time.
 4. store initial prompts for all projects, only description from manifest is saved right now.